rachakondasumithsai/data-processing-spark/README.md

 # data-processing-spark

+## Hypothetical Scenario:
+XYZ is a startup in Halifax, which is planning to build a data management portal for the Halifax region.
+The system can be conceptualized as a content management system (CMS).
+The project has three components,
+(1) Data management,
+(2) Visualization-Analytics, and
+(3) Front-end design.
+XYZ is trying to identify key performance indicators (KPIs) in the Halifax region to improve the business, education, lifestyle, and safety.
+In this phase, the project focuses on implementing a BigData infrastructure and processing data extracted from Twitter, NEWS API, and Open Movie Database.
+The company believes tweets on “Canada”, “University”, “Education” etc. may contain essential information related to education in Canada and incoming.
+Similarly, news content and movies on or related to various aspects of Canada may provide meaningful information.

 ## A. Cluster Setup
 1. I have created the cloud account in AWS.
 I have created an EC2 instance of ubuntu version.
 Please see the image aws_screenshot.pnf
 2. I have initialized Apache spark in my cloud account.
 Please see image apachespark.png